abhn/Soot-Spirits/README.md

-# Soot Spirits Jekyll Theme
+# My Fork of the Soot Spirits Jekyll Theme

+## Changes

+* Added pagination to the main page and post pages.

+* Added Gemfile and gitignore files.

+* Added syntax highlighting.

+* Fixed lists being misaligned.

+* Fixed heading, they weren't being styled.

+* Added ```relative_url``` to a lot of links so they'd work everywhere.

+* Generally fixed links to use ```relative_url``` wherever possible.

+---

 Soot Spirits is a responsive mobile ready lightweight two column Jekyll theme made with Bulma CSS.
 It is a great template for simple personal blogs with focus on typography.

 ![mobile](tmp/mobile.png)

 The text is made beautiful with combination of [League Gothic](https://www.fontsquirrel.com/fonts/league-gothic), [Roboto](https://fonts.google.com/specimen/Roboto) and [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 Now who doesn't love them.

 ![text](tmp/langslide.gif)